Water Quality Monitoring in Story County

 Sensors

 How’s the water quality now?
 This widget is updated hourly with data from a nitrate sensor in Ioway Creek installed by the IIHR Hydroscience and Engineering and a stream gage maintained by the USGS.
-If a number for nitrate isn’t shown, it’s probably because water levels are too low or the sensor has been removed for the winter Walnut Creek near Kelly also has a pair of nitrate sensors.
+Walnut Creek near Kelly also has a pair of nitrate sensors.
+If a number for nitrate isn’t shown, it’s probably because water levels are too low or the sensor has been removed for the winter.
+Update: Since in mid-April, nitrate in Ioway Creek has been above the drinking water standard (10 mg/L).
+Nitrate is higher than last spring, but similar to what we saw in 2022.

 Volunteer Programs

 Story County Conservation has assembled water testing kits that it is making available for volunteers to do regular monitoring of streams around the county.
-The program has grown!
+Here are some metrics from 2023 that show the continued growth and improvement of the program.

 The volunteers use training materials and a portal for data entry that were developed by the Izaak Walton League for it’s Save Our Streams program.
 Nitrate Watch and Salt Watch are easy ways to get started.

 Since 2020, Prairie Rivers of Iowa has organized supplies and volunteers in order to continue the Ioway Creek Watershed Coalition’s tradition of twice-a-year volunteer “snapshot” events, testing many creeks on the same day.
-Recently, we have been coordinating our events with Polk County Conservation and chapters of the Izaak Walton League, in order get a snapshot of water quality across more of the state.
+Recent events have been coordinated with Polk County Conservation and chapters of the Izaak Walton League, in order get a snapshot of water quality across more of the state.

 Making Sense of the Data